This text is a slightly revised version of af paper written for the NERA-conference in Turku, Finland, March 3-6, https://nera2020.fi/

 However, in more positive terms, BS end up with a situated practice in which the relationship between authority and freedom is constantly inquired into and re-established in critical processes full of tension.
 Education becomes the “responsibility”, they say, “of this tension in the present”.
 As Biesta discusses it elsewhere, responsibility, taken from Levinas, is the opposite of “accountability” that belongs to instrumentalism and learning.

-In the fifth and sixth theses BS talk about the research implications of the manifesto.
+In the fifth and sixth theses BS talk about the research-implications of the manifesto.
 They tell us that it is not possible to reduce educational research to sociology or psychology because these disciplines end up studying “what is” and “what is not” in isolation, causing the whole state of tension to collapse.
 The task of educational theory and research, therefore, is to investigate into the specific nature, reality and significance of the tension itself.
-I generally agree with this, particularly if the tension is not crippled by post-structuralist philosophy.
+I generally agree with this, particularly if the tension is not crippled by a post-structuralist philosophy of history just mentioned.

 At the end of the manifesto, BS call for a kind of active defense.
 They want to stand up for the essence of education when it is threatened by utopian (ideological) or reactionary (populist) attempts to freeze “what is not” or “what is” without maintaining the tension.
 As mentioned at the outset, this short seventh paragraph is related to the first.
 In combination with the overall tension-thesis, it constitutes the central contribution of the manifesto.